-Plant pennyroyal to help chase off mosquitoes, gnats, ticks and fleas.
+Plant pennyroyal to help chase off mosquitoes, gnats, ticks, and fleas.
 Quick tip: Crush a bit of the leaves and apply to skin for an even more effective repellent.

 Start an Herb Garden

 Herb gardens are wonderfully multifunctional.
-They provide a pleasing pop of color, fantastic aroma, fresh seasoning for meals and they discourage bugs.
+They provide a pleasing pop of color, fantastic aroma, fresh seasoning for meals, and they discourage bugs.

-Basil is a great first choice.
+- Basil is a great first choice.
 It repels house flies and mosquitoes.
 You can also steep its leaves in boiling water, then combine with vodka for a homemade insect repellent.

 - Mint chases off mosquitoes.
 Just remember to plant in a container or it will spread quickly.

-If none of these options fit your fancy, there are many other edible and decorative plants that can do the trick.
+If none of these options fits your fancy, there are many other edible and decorative plants that can do the trick.
 If you’re not sure which plants will do best in your yard, take a trip to a local nursery to get help from an expert.